-International tourist arrivals (overnight visitors) dropped by 83% in the period January-March 2021 compared to the same period of pre-pandemic year 2019, or 65% over 2020, as travel restrictions remained high and consumer confidence low due to the coronavirus pandemic
+International tourist arrivals (overnight visitors) dropped by 85% in January-May 2021 compared to the same period of pre-pandemic year 2019, or 65% over 2020, as travel restrictions remained high due to the coronavirus pandemic

-- International tourist arrivals (overnight visitors) dropped by 83% in the period January-March 2021 compared to the same period of pre-pandemic year 2019, or 65% over 2020, as travel restrictions remained high and consumer confidence low due to the coronavirus pandemic.
+- International tourist arrivals (overnight visitors) dropped by 85% in January-May 2021 compared to the same period of pre-pandemic year 2019, or 65% over 2020, as travel restrictions remained high due to the coronavirus pandemic.
 This follows an unprecedented drop of 73% in 2020, the worst year on record for international tourism.

-- By regions, Asia and the Pacific continued to suffer the largest declines with a 94% drop in international arrivals in the first five months of 2021 over the same period in 2019.
+- By regions, Asia and the Pacific continued to suffer the largest decline with a 95% drop in international arrivals in the first five months of 2021 over the same period in 2019.
 Europe (-85%) recorded the second largest decline in arrivals, followed by the Middle East (-83%) and Africa (-81%).
 The Americas (-72%) saw a comparatively smaller decrease.

-- Along with the continuation of the vaccination rollout, the safe and responsible restart of tourism will depend on a coordinated response among countries regarding travel restrictions, standardized safety protocols and effective communication to help restore consumer confidence.
+- Along with the ongoing vaccination roll-out, the safe and responsible restart of tourism will continue to depend on a coordinated response among countries regarding travel restrictions, harmonized safety protocols and effective communication to help restore consumer confidence.